chiragchadha1/spur-browser-replay/README.md

 down: the CDP/rrweb boundary, the Docker networking, and how the viewer should be separated from browser control.

-Then I sat with it.
 I used Claude Code on a high-reasoning model (Opus 4.8), plus a "learn" skill that quizzes you on a change until you can explain the why, the what, and the how (see [LEARN_SKILL.md](LEARN_SKILL.md)).
 The loop was: form a hypothesis about why something was blank or failing, instrument the boundary, read the evidence, then fix it.
 The "What was broken" section below is the real output of that.
 Every row is something I got wrong and then understood.

-I'm being upfront that I worked through this with Claude Code.
-That's how I work.
-What I want to show is that I can take a transcript of my own gaps and close them into a working, debugged system, and explain every fix.
+I'm being upfront that I worked through this with Claude Code (which is how I typically work).
+What I want to demonstrate is that I can learn from my knowledge gaps.

 ## Run it